flutter-form-builder-ecosystem/form_builder_file_picker/README.md

 ### Questions and answers

-You can join to [our Discord server](https://discord.gg/25KNPMJQf2) or search answers in [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)
+You can question or search answers on [Github discussion](https://github.com/flutter-form-builder-ecosystem/form_builder_file_picker/discussions) or on [StackOverflow](https://stackoverflow.com/questions/tagged/flutter-form-builder)

 ### Donations